What do farmers have to do?

 Once you have had a collection you will be sent a recycling certificate to confirm you have disposed of your plastic wastes properly.
 You can show this to quality assurance inspectors.
 We will keep a database recording how much waste has been collected from your farm.

 They will be charged for the full cost of disposal including any remediation costs.
-We will be unable to collect from them again and they will have to make alternative arrangements for the collection of their plastic.
+We may be unable to collect from them again and they will have to make alternative arrangements for the collection of their plastic.

 No. This is an on farm collection service.